shah-deep/FinBot/README.md

 #### System Architecture
 - **Front End**:
-    - Built with **Dash** and **Flask**, the front end provides an intuitive interface for user interactions.
+    - Built with Dash and Flask, the front end provides an intuitive interface for user interactions.
-    - Communicates with the backend via **WebSocket connections** for real-time updates.
+    - Communicates with the backend via WebSocket connections for real-time updates.

 - **Backend Server**:
-    - Powered by **FastAPI**, the backend server listens for WebSocket connections and processes incoming queries.
+    - Powered by FastAPI, the backend server listens for WebSocket connections and processes incoming queries.
     - Upon connection, the server initializes the agent system to handle user requests dynamically.

 #### Agent System Architecture